 At the third session, a follow-up plan is carried out, along with teeth cleaning and prophylaxis if the individual is an assigned patient of a student doctor at the UNMC College of Dentistry.

 The tobacco cessation clinic provides personal long-term follow-up.
 This may include phone calls and additional counseling sessions if needed.

-Cost of the treatment is $66 total, payable at the first visit for patients who are seen in the pre-doctoral clinics.
+Cost of the treatment is $66 payable at the first visit for patients who are seen in the pre-doctoral clinics.
+For patients who prefer to be seen in the University Dental Associates faculty practice clinic the fee is $150.
 We accept payment by cash, check, or credit card.
-The $66 fee does not include the cost of the medication.
+The fee does not include the cost of the medication.